BigSamu/Buda_Prices_ReactJS/README.md

 ### Installation

-Below installation instructions to setup the app in your local environment.
+To get a copy of this project and run it in your local environment, follow the steps listed below.

 1. Clone the repo
    ```sh